Dhanush12212/CodeScribe/README.md

-# CodeScribe - A Live Collaborative Code Editor
+# CodeScribe - A Live Collaborative AI Code Editor

 CodeScribe is a real-time, collaborative code editor designed for seamless pair programming, coding interviews, and team collaboration.
 With features like live code sharing, AI assistance, and code execution, CodeScribe makes remote coding sessions effortless and intelligent.